Canadian Airport Authorities

 Current Canadian Airport Participants

 The Transit Without Visa (TWOV) program allows eligible foreign nationals to transit through Canada without a visa or an eTA.
-At present, TWOV operates at Vancouver International Airport in British Columbia, Canada and at Toronto's Pearson International Airport (Terminal 1 only) in Ontario, Canada.
+At present, the TWOV program operates at the Vancouver International Airport in British Columbia, Canada, the Calgary International Airport in Alberta, Canada, and Toronto's Pearson International Airport (Terminal 1 only) in Ontario, Canada.